mbiarnes/chestnut/README.md

 Product
 -------
 In most cases if there is a new community release it has to be build also a tag for productization.
-Since the release procdure is the same and script driven the same scripts have to run.
+Since the release procedure is the same and script driven the same scripts have to run.
 The tag for productization can be based on a community branch, a community tag or a previous productization tag.
 All these possibilities are taken into account. <br>
 Also, when reached community **\*.Final** productization builds a product version.
 After this productization could ask for Update patches.